-Electrical testing is essential in the construction, generation, distribution, and maintenance of electrical equipment and lines.
-From the transformer in the power plant to the circuit breakers in a building, testing and identifying potential issues is necessary in extending the life expectancy and performance of the equipment and power lines.
-Additionally, these tests help protect against dangerous situations and preserve the quality of the electricity being distributed.
+Electrical testing is essential in the construction, generation, distribution, and maintenance of electrical equipment and power lines.
+From the transformer in a power plant to the circuit breakers in a building, diagnosing electrical performance is vital to extending the life expectancy and performance of the equipment.
+Electrical testing also prevents personnel from suffering injury at the hands of electrical faults, and helps owners to preserve the quality of the power being distributed.

 Electrical testing is paramount to the safety of people and equipment, and efficiency of any business entity for the following reasons:

 - Functionality.
 Electrical tests can unearth faults that otherwise might go undetected for years.
 Performing preventative maintenance can double life expectancy of electrical systems.